 While in Boston, you'll benefit from the industry-level equipment and state-of-the-art studio spaces provided by the Department of Visual and Media Arts.

 At Paris College of Art, you'll have access to unparalleled academic resources, including three libraries and exclusive archives originally reserved for museum curators.
-You'll also have access to research opportunities and studio facilities through the school's partnerships with other universities around Paris, and learn alongside students from other countries in a truly international environment.
+You'll also have access to research opportunities and fine art studio facilities through the school's partnerships with other universities around Paris.
+You will learn alongside students from other countries in Paris College of Art's broadly international student body.

-Finally, you will be able to take advantage of the many art museums and cultural attractions of Paris, including the Louvre, and close proximity to Montmartre, the setting for numerous films and ideal destination for famous artists.
+Finally, you will be able to take advantage of the many art museums and cultural attractions of Paris, from the world famous Cinémathèque and numerous art house cinemas, to the Louvre, the Musée d'Orsay, and the winding streets of Montmartre, the setting for numerous films and historic destination of many famous artists.

 We believe that travel and exploration, which are key elements of this program, are essential to broadening your understanding of contemporary art discourses and practices, allowing you to create new and compelling film art.
 Upon completion of the BFA program, you'll be able to: